What is 4Dcell?

 How efficient is the coating process when using your system – will there likely be patches that do not coat properly? and if so, at what frequency do you typically see this?

 The quality of the micropatterns depends on the precautions taken during the experiment.
 We also provide already coated slides ready to be printed with micropatterns.
 The coating is of very high quality and you can choose from 3 different molecules.You can have a look at the webpage of the pre-coated slides.

-Yes, it is possible to use a different matrix from fibronectin.
+Yes, it is possible to use a matrix other than fibronectin.
 We can adjust the content of the kit for you.
 Contact us so that we can find a solution which fits your needs.

-In proper conditions, the photomask can be used lots of times.
-The most important is to handle it gently during the experiment and to avoid scratches on it.
+In proper conditions, the photomask can be used many times.
+The most important is to handle it gently during the experiment and to avoid scratching it.

 The solutions used at 4Dcell are all sterile so if you manipulate in sterile conditions, the slides will remain sterile too.

 Is it possible to pattern something else than eukaryotic cells?